 Although you might see people in flip-flops, do yourself a favour and wear good walking shoes!
 With an uneven path, there is nothing worse than twisting your ankle!
 There are no facilities at this beach, and it’s wise to prevent any accidents from happening!

-Some people find the find trail easy, and others use hiking poles to get up and down to Praia da Ursa.
+Some people find the trail easy, and others use hiking poles to get up and down to Praia da Ursa.
 Although I don’t use hiking poles, I see travellers using and benefiting from them.
 You’ll know your limits best, but please wear good walking shoes!

 Best time to hike to Praia da Ursa

 In summer, the trail to Ursa Beach is getting busier.
 If you prefer to have the beach to yourself, come between autumn and spring.
 The weather can be more challenging, and it’s always wise to check the weather conditions beforehand!
-Outside the summer season, Sintra Cascais Natural Park is perfect for hiking!
-You can find many more Sintra hiking trails during your trip.

 If you come in summer to spend a day at the beach, it’s best to avoid the hottest time of the day.
-Arrive early or later for the best temperatures.
+Arrive early or late for the best temperatures.
 Stay until sunset to take captivating photos!
 You can already hike the trail back to the top of the cliff for the best views.

 What to bring to Praia da Ursa?